-- US uses 110 volt 60 cycle current with a US plug. - China uses 220 volt 50 cycle current with a Chinese plug.
-You can find plug converters (that can fit US plugs but does not convert the voltage) in the store or supermarket close to the hotel. - You need to convert the voltage from 220 to 110 V for most electronic devices you bring with you. - Some products (laptops, cell phone chargers, some hairdryers) have a switch for changing built in...you switch it or it does it for you.
-Some need to have a current transformer (converter) that you buy separately to change 220 to 110 V. - Moral: do you really need to take that electrical thing with you?
-If the answer is yes, you need to sort out what you need to do to make it work where you are going. - I recommend you bring your US cell phone with you if you won't use it in China for the convenience of communication before the airplane takes off after you come back.
+- US uses 110 volt 60 cycle current with a US plug.
+China uses 220 volt 50 cycle current with a Chinese plug.
+You can find plug converters (that can fit US plugs but does not convert the voltage) in the store or supermarket close to the hotel. - Some products (laptops, cell phone chargers, some hairdryers) have a switch for changing built in...you switch it or it does it for you. - For other electronic devices you may want to bring with you, you need to convert the voltage from 220 to 110 V - Moral: do you really need to take that electrical thing with you?
+If the answer is yes, you need to sort out what you need to do to make it work where you are going. - I recommend you bring your US cell phone with you (even if you won't use it in China) for the convenience of communication before the airplane takes off and after you come back.